-Guest Opinion: Nikki Haley keeps the pressure on Russia
+Guest Opinion: Haley keeps pressure on Russia

 The shelling and body counts have resumed in eastern Ukraine.
 After a long stretch of relative quiet, Russian-backed separatists have stoked a surge of fighting that killed at least 36 people in the last week and a half — the worst violence there since 2015.
 We all know who the architect of this chaos is: Russian President Vladimir Putin.